| Home | Contents | Downloads | Changelog | References | Mailing list |

 Site contents

-- The getting started page is the place to find out about downloading and installing TractoR.
+- The installation page is the place to find out about downloading and installing TractoR.
 Details of the major user-visible changes in each release can be found in the changelog.

-- Users of TractoR 1.x may find the information on upgrading to TractoR 2 helpful, and an addendum to the TractoR paper for version 2 is also available.
+- Users of TractoR 2.x may find the information on upgrading to TractoR 3 helpful.

 - There is specific information on TractoR for R users, and additional detailed information for anyone actually contributing to the project.